DIMBULA-dev/DIMBULA/README.md

 **Hello, developer!**

-DIMBULA provides two major features.
+DIMBULA provides two main features.

 - **DIMBULA Computing** is you can use real mobile over internet such as a remote desktop.
 - **DIMBULA E2E** is you can use for E2E testing connected to Github Actions.

-If these keywords ring a bell, take a look please.
-*Real Mobile CI & Computing / Github Actions / E2E Test*

 <div style="background-color: rgb(48, 48, 48); border: 1px solid gray; padding: 16px; border-radius: 4px; color: darkorange; margin: 0 0 20px;">
 <div style="color: orange; font-weight: bold; font-size: 1.5rem;">Important</div>